manushioza/manushioza/README.md

 Hi there!

 Nice to virtually meet you!
 My name is Manushi (she/her).
-I am currently in my 3rd year of Computer Engineering @ Ryerson University.
-In my spare time, I like to read books  and create digital art.
+I am currently in my 4th year of Computer Engineering @ Ryerson University.
+I am an avaid F1 fan and in my spare time I like to read books and spend time outdoors

 These days I am:
 - Researching tools my team can use to enhance vehicle and software User Experience as UX Specialist @ Helium Aero